 Each file category (other than the project file) can hold an arbitrary number of files.
-Users can add files to (or remove files from) any of these categories as desired.
-Clicking any Add button pops up a file selection dialog (which defaults to the correct file extensions for filtering) where the user can choose one or more files to be added to the associated file list.
+Files can be added to (or removed from) any of these categories as desired.
+Clicking any Add button pops up a file selection dialog (which defaults to the correct file extensions for filtering) where one or more files to be added to the associated file list can be chosen.

-Be aware that every file selection dialog also allows the file extension filter to be set to "\.\", allowing any filename to be chosen.
+Be aware that every file selection dialog also allows setting the file extension filter to "\.\", allowing any filename to be chosen.

-Selecting one or more files from a file list category enables the associated Remove button, which when clicked removes the selected files from the list.
+Selecting one or more files from a file list category enables the associated Remove button which, when clicked, removes the selected files from the list.

-Figure 28: ACE Input Files Dialog
+Figure 30: ACE Input Files Dialog

-Table 101: SmartSupport Input File Categories
+Table 113: SecureShare Input File Categories

 File Category Description Project file (. acxprj) Defaults to the .acxprj file for the active project.
 Netlist source files Defaults to all the netlist source files (.v;.vm;.vma;.sv;.vhdl) found within the active project.
 Defaults to all the enabled constraint files (.hex;.pdc;.prt;.scf;.sdc;.xml) for the active implementation within the active project.
 Constraint files Note Constraint files within the active project which are not part of the active implementation are not included by default. .acxip files Defaults to all of the .acxip files found within the active project.
 Other Defaults to empty.
-This entry allows the user to add any other arbitrary ACE input files which are not covered by the earlier categories.
+This entry allows the addition of any other arbitrary ACE input files which are not covered by the earlier categories.